marc136/node-folder-hash/README.md

+﻿# folder-hash

-﻿Create a hash checksum over a folder or a file.
+Create a hash checksum over a folder or a file.
 The hashes are propagated upwards, the hash that is returned for a folder is generated over all the hashes of its children.
 The hashes are generated with the _sha1_ algorithm and returned in _base64_ encoding by default.